camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/02-user-task-lifecycle.md

 Use the `completion` endpoint to complete a task.
 Pass along with it the outcome of the task via the `action` attribute, such as `approve` or `reject`.

-### Listen to lifecycle events
+### Listen to life cycle events

-To keep the lifecycle customizable and flexible, there are 4 generic parent events that align with the API endpoints.
-These events contain an `action` attribute (except the `create` event) that containts the lifecycle action that triggered these event.
+To keep the life cycle customizable and flexible, there are four generic parent events that align with the API endpoints.
+These events contain an `action` attribute (except the `create` event) that contains the life cycle action that triggered this event.

-You can [listen to these events](/self-managed/concepts/exporters.md) and based on the action and payload, run your custom logic.
+You can [listen to these events](/self-managed/concepts/exporters.md), and based on the action and payload, run your custom logic.

 #### `create`